The Seasonal Prophets

 Charismatic “leaders” seek new insight into God’s “mysteries” from extra-biblical and mystical sources, including the Kabbalah, 1 Enoch, the book of Jasher, and the Zohar.
 Never mind the New Testament claim that all God's mysteries are revealed in Jesus of Nazareth!

-These practices are performed (supposedly) to acquire deeper “spiritual experiences” to peer into the “spirit world” and obtain new understandings and revelation.
+These practices are performed, supposedly, to acquire deeper “spiritual experiences” and peer into the “spirit world,” thereby obtaining new so-called revelation.

-But as the saints in Thyatira were warned, the day is coming when we will discover that such things do not constitute revelation but are the “DEEP THINGS OF SATAN” - (Revelation 2:18-24).
+However, as the saints in Thyatira were warned, the day is coming when we will discover to our dismay that such things do not constitute revelation but are, in reality, the “DEEP THINGS OF SATAN” - (Revelation 2:18-24).

-The replacement of Scripture by divination and mysticism should come as no surprise.
+The replacement of Scripture by divination, mysticism, incantations and verbal formulas should come as no surprise.
 Paul also warned of a coming proliferation of “doctrines of demons” that would cause “some to fall away from the faith.”
 “Evil men and SORCERERS (goétes) will wax worse and worse, deceiving and being deceived” - (1 Timothy 4:1, 2 Timothy 3:13).

 Paul uses the term “sorcerers” in the same context in which he compares deceivers with the Egyptian soothsayers who withstood Moses – “Jannes and Jambres.”
 Having “itching ears," many Christians are now "heaping up to themselves teachers after their own lusts.
 They will turn away their ears from the truth and turn aside to fables.”